haskell-streaming/streaming/README.md

     S m r

-and the dividing function will have the form
+and the dividing functions will have the form

     splitter :: S r -> S (S r)